 I fucking love this movie.
 HotF is a lot of fun, and where she was a bit overshadowed by some of the rest of the cast in Hideous!, she is 100% the star of this show for me.
 Her southern accent, while obviously ridiculous, is incredibly sexy, and her attitude comes in very handy when face-to-face with monsters who want to burn her alive.
 This movie was acted much better than Hideous!, with J. W. Perra's Myron (the Head) and Blake Adams' Lance coming in a very close second and third to Lovell's Loretta.
 Perra was entertaining and funny, creepy and tragic, while Adams is a lovable sleazeball who cares more about money and power than Loretta.
 But Lovell hands-down wins.
 This movie, to me, is the best representation of what Full Moon is all about.
 It's fun, creepy, sexy, and legitimately funny.
-Those are really hard to pull off in a B-movie.
+Those features are really hard to pull off in a B-movie.
 90% of them try WAY to hard to be funny, and never pull it off.
 Most of them have laughably bad acting, but its not intentional.
 Charles Band is a master at making it all work together to be interesting art, whether he means it to be or not.

 And that's exactly the way it should be.
-After watching these two, I was left itching to watch more Full Moon movies, and that's exactly the point.
+After watching these two, I was left itching to watch more Full Moon movies, and that's the point.
 A good B-movie leaves you wanting more, not less.
 And with Band's prolific directing and writing, there's plenty more where that came from.
 I've got the full collection of Puppet Master movies sitting on the shelf, and I'm gonna have to check them out if they're anything like these.